 Heritage assets are included in the Balance Sheet at their insurance valuations.
 Revaluation should usually occur every five years with the last full scale valuation in 2014.
 There have been interim insurance valuations in 2017/18 which have adjusted the amounts held in the Asset Register for the Roebuck Collection of Artwork and the Shakespeare First Folio.
-There was due to be a full revaluation of Heritage Assets in 2019/20, however due to the Capital Works at the Town Hall and Museum and the majority of the Assets being in storage or inaccessible this has been postponed until in the development works are complete. this was likely to be 2020/21 however with the capital works being delayed due to the Coronavirus Pandemic in 2020, this is yet to be confirmed.
+There was due to be a full revaluation of Heritage Assets in 2019/20, however due to the Capital Works at the Town Hall and Museum and the majority of the Assets being in storage or inaccessible this has been postponed until in the development works are complete. this was likely to be 2020/21 however with the capital works being delayed due to the Coronavirus Pandemic in 2020, this has yet to be possible.
+It is intended once the Museum opens in the summer of 2021 valuations will be scheduled as soon as practical.
 There were no disposals of capitalised heritage assets in the year.